 Month 2:

-- Implement learning system with Apps Script
+- Implement the learning system with Apps Script

 - Add automated rule updates

-- Build monthly review process
+- Establish your monthly review process

 - Target 95% automation